-Do you consider yourself a seasonal decorator?
+Do you decorate your home for the Seasons?
 Does it seem like a waste of time and money?
 I used to feel that way a little.
 But, over the years, I have changed my tune for three reasons. . .

 It wasn’t until I did a self-imposed time audit the year my third baby was born, though, that really solidified things for me.
 After writing down everything I was responsible for around the house and asking my husband for feedback, I had my epiphany.